Globe Life (GL)

 5. Revenue Growth

-Big picture, insurers generate revenue from three key sources.
-The first is the core business of underwriting policies.
-The second source is income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities.
-The third is fees from various sources such as policy administration, annuities, or other value-added services.
-Over the last five years, Globe Life grew its revenue at a tepid 5% compounded annual growth rate.
-This was below our standard for the insurance sector and is a tough starting point for our analysis.
+Insurance companies earn revenue from three primary sources: 1) The core insurance business itself, often called underwriting and represented in the income statement as premiums 2) Income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities 3) Fees from various sources such as policy administration, annuities, or other value-added services.
+Unfortunately, Globe Life’s 4.9% annualized revenue growth over the last five years was tepid.
+This fell short of our benchmark for the insurance sector and is a tough starting point for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
 Globe Life’s annualized revenue growth of 4.5% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.

 6. Net Premiums Earned